A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Examples

 In this example the importance of coupling both positions \emph{and} rotations within the \btss coupling scheme is demonstrated.
-This is achieved by comparing the \btssfullcons (including rotational coupling) and \nameConsistent (without rotational coupling) coupling schemes to each other.
-The problem consists of a plate and a straight beam serving as a strut, \cf \Cref{fig:examples:btssc_rotation_plate:problem}.
-The plate is loaded with a surface load~$\tns{f} = \unit[0.0002]{N/m^2} \ez$ at the bottom surface.
-The dimensions of the plate are $\unit[3]{m} \times \unit[1]{m} \times \unit[0.1]{m}$ and it is modeled using a compressible Neo-Hookean material law ($\Esolid = \unit[1]{N/m^2}$, $\nusolid = 0$).
-On the opposite face of the surface load, the plate is reinforced by a straight beam with circular \cs ($\radius=\unit[0.075]{m}$, $\Ebeam=\unit[100]{N/m^2}$ and $\nubeam = 0$).
-The beam centerline is parallel to the $\ex$ axis and offset from the solid surface by a distance of $\radius$ in surface normal direction, \ie the beam \cs exactly touches the solid surface.
-In~$\ey$ direction, the beam centerline is offset by a distance of~$\unit[0.35]{m}$ with respect to the middle of the plate.
-At the right end, both solid and beam are fully clamped.
+This is achieved by comparing the \btssfullcons (including rotational coupling) and \nameConsistent (without rotational coupling) schemes to each other.
+Furthermore, we show the straightforward applicability of the proposed coupling method to connect 1D beams to 2D structural isogeometric shell formulations, \ie \btssh scenario.
+The problem consists of a shell-like structure and a straight beam serving as a strut, \cf \Cref{fig:examples:btssc_rotation_plate:problem}.
+The shell measures $\unit[3]{m} \times \unit[1]{m}$ with a thickness $\thickness = \unit[0.05]{m}$ and is loaded with a body load~$\hat{\tns{f}} = \unit[0.0002]{N/m^2} \ez$.
+We employ a \kl shell formulation to model the shell, \cf\cite{Bischoff2004,Kiendl2009}, with material parameters set to $\Esolid = \unit[10]{N/m^2}$ and $\nusolid = 0$.
+The shell is reinforced by a straight beam with circular \cs ($\radius=\unit[0.075]{m}$, $\Ebeam=\unit[100]{N/m^2}$ and $\nubeam = 0$).
+The beam centerline is parallel to the $\ex$ axis and offset from the shell mid-surface by a distance of in surface normal direction, \ie the beam \cs exactly touches the top surface of the shell.
+In~$\ey$ direction, the beam centerline is offset by a distance of~$\unit[0.35]{m}$ with respect to the middle of the shell.
+At the right end, both and beam are fully clamped.
 Apart from that, no displacement boundary conditions are applied to the system.

-A full 3D reference solution is computed, where the plate as well as the beam are fully resolved with 3D solid finite elements.
-In this reference solution, the connection between the beam and the plate, \ie the weld line, has to be modeled. \Cref{fig:examples:btssc_rotation_plate:weld} shows the fully resolved connection (weld line) between the beam and the plate which has a total width of~$2R$.
+A full 3D reference solution is computed, where the shell as well as the beam are fully resolved with 3D solid finite elements.
+The material law for this reference solution is of compressible Neo-Hookean type and utilizes the same material parameters as employed within the shell formulation.
+In this reference solution, the connection between the beam and the shell, \ie the weld line, has to be modeled. \Cref{fig:examples:btssc_rotation_plate:weld} shows the fully resolved connection (weld line) between the beam and the shell which has a total width of~$2R$.
 The weld line between beam and solid is assumed to be made up of the solid material.
-The full model is discretized with first-order hexahedral (\hex{8}) elements, thus resulting in roughly $125{,}000$ elements and $450{,}000$ degrees of freedom to obtain mesh convergence.
+The full model is discretized with first-order hexahedral (\hex{8}) elements, thus resulting in roughly $1{,}160{,}000$ elements and $1{,}250{,}000$ degrees of freedom to obtain mesh convergence.